-Public sector decarbonisation programme is ongoing, along with the expansion of the EV charging network in the Borough.
-Preparations are underway for a citizen's panel on climate change in late 2022.
-Medium term The Council's budget gap for 2023/24 and 2024/25 is currently estimated at £18.4m but this is financial position expected to grow once the impacts of inflation are fully known.
-Therefore, the Authority will need to develop, at pace, a multi-year savings and income programme.
-The financial landscape continues to be uncertain and despite setting a balanced budget for 2022/23 there are some underlying pressures in children's placement costs, home to school transport and wage and energy price pressures.
-This will put pressure on the delivery of Council services during the year if additional funding isn't received from Government.
-Reforms affecting both children's and adult services will impact on medium term budget planning, particularly the planned reforms related to adult social care charging which are due to be implemented by 1/10/2023.
-These will have serious adverse impacts on the Council's budget and ability to recruit both social work and finance staff to administer the new proposals.
-Information Governance The lack of appropriate permanent, fixed term, or interim IG resources has had a significant negative impact for the council's efforts to achieve overall compliance with the Data Protection Act 2018, FOI Act 2000 and UK GDPR.
-This has resulted in the council being placed on the Information Commissioner's (ICO) watch list and if this trend continues, may result in a monetary penalty being imposed on the council by the data regulator.
-The council still needs to achieve compliance with most of the mandatory assertions linked to the NHS Data Security & Protection Toolkit, which is under review by internal audit.
-A review of Records Management for both paper based and electronic records including off-site storage is also being planned.
-A lack of compliance will impact the Council's contractual obligations linked loint Vonturo partnar fails to the new Integrated Care Board (ICB).
-Joint Venture partner fails to deliver services to the The Covid-19 pandemic has delayed negotiations and the JV Partner's performance during the period has continued to be generally good, though inconsistent.
-Action will be taken to address required standards underperformance in line with the mechanisms set out in the contract. • Work to achieve significant improvements in the delivery of the contract are ongoing with Member oversight and input from stakeholders, including residents.
-The 7 year review process review process has been extended due to COVID interference with evaluation and negotiation and is due to complete in 2022/23.
+Joint Venture partner fails to deliver services to the required standards The Covid-19 pandemic has delayed negotiations and the JV Partner's performance during the period has continued to be generally good, though inconsistent.
+Action will be taken to address underperformance in line with the mechanisms set out in the contract.
+Work to achieve significant improvements in the delivery of the contract are ongoing with Member oversight and input from stakeholders, including residents.
+The 7-year review process review process has been extended due to COVID interference with evaluation and negotiation and is due to complete in 2022/23.
 A separate review of current governance arrangements is also scheduled for 2022/23.
 Leisure Services The refurbishment programme will deliver improved facilities that will support the Councils corporate and borough wide strategic priorities.
 Through tailored place-based programming, centres will help address health inequalities and improve community health and wellbeing outcomes.
 The revenue budget and reserves approved by Council in February 2022 included support for a full range of leisure provision for 2022/23 and over the medium term.
-Plans for the refurbishment of Altrincham, Stretford and Sale leisure centres continue, with the aim of works commencing on Altrincham before the end of the year, subject to approval by Executive and securing planning permission.
-In addition a Levelling Up Fund bid has been submitted for Partington Sports village.
-To further mitigate the risk around this, the Council commissioned independent due diligence and updates of the business plans for each centre by Max Associates.
+Plans for the refurbishment of Altrincham, Stretford and Sale leisure centres continue, with the aim of works commencing on Altrincham in the new year, subject to planning permission.
+In addition, a Levelling Up Fund bid has been submitted for Partington Sports village.
+To further mitigate risk related to the Leisure investment, the Council have commissioned independent due diligence and updates of the business plans for each centre by Leisure consultants, Max Associates.
 Progressing work on a new operating agreement for Trafford Leisure is a priority for 2022/23.
 Impact of Brexit The true impact of Brexit both in terms of challenges and opportunities have tended to be masked by onset of the pandemic.
 It is only in 2022 as regular activity has substantially resumed that the impacts become more obvious.
 The majority of companies operating within Trafford have adjusted to the restrictions on trade with Europe and the changes in workforce.
 However, uncertainties remain, especially with ongoing changes linked to the Northern Ireland Protocol, which could result in further trading restrictions through 2022/23 should relations with the EU deteriorate.
 In contrast, the economic benefits of Brexit are less obvious and will take longer to be established.